 Under the terms of the Plan, the Retired plan members and beneficiaries currently receiving benefits are required to contribute specified amounts monthly toward the cost of health insurance premiums.
 The District is required to contribute the balance of the current premium and claims costs.
-The District has contributed \$92,400,000 to the Trust as the advance funding amount to date.
+Contributions by the District in excess of the employer portion of current premiums and claims costs represent advance funding in accordance with the funding policy.
+The District has contributed \$112,400,000 to the Trust as the advance funding amount to date.